tarwn/lessthandot-hugo/blogs/content/posts/2011-05-09-sql-server-dba-tip-10-offload-the-reporting-factor.md

   1. How up-to-date does the data need to be in order to retain business continuity?
   2. What physical resources do I have available already?
   3. What are my cost constraints?
-  4. Do I need “all” the data to successfully satisfy reporting requirements?
+  4. Do I need "all" the data to successfully satisfy reporting requirements?
   5. Is this even possible?
   6. Is a standard operating procedure in the business a better option?